-SRS continued to use South Carolina Department of Health and Environmental Control (SCDHEC)-certified laboratories to analyze the environmental monitoring samples it reports to SCDHEC.
+SRS continued to use South Carolina Department of Health and Environmental Control (SCDHEC)-certified laboratories to analyze the environmental monitoring samples it reports to SCDHEC and the U.S. Environmental Protection Agency.

-The U.S. Department of Energy (DOE) Consolidated Audit Program (DOECAP) requires the analytical laboratories providing service to DOE have accreditation through the program.
-In 2022, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.
+The U.S. Department of Energy Consolidated Audit Program (DOECAP) requires the analytical laboratories providing service to DOE have accreditation through the program.
+In 2023, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.

 DOECAP audits facilities that provide service to DOE.
-In 2022, DOECAP conducted three audits of treatment, storage, and disposal facilities (TSDFs).
-The audits determined that the facilities were in good standing and eligible to continue to provide services to DOE.
+In 2023, SRS participated in one DOECAP audit of a treatment, storage, and disposal facility (TSDF) and reviewed DOECAP audit reports of other TSDFs.
+The audits indicated that there were no significant findings that would cause SRS waste generators to discontinue using the commercial TSDFs.